 The goal of a medial branch block is to interrupt the sensory nerve supply to the involved facet joint through the use of a precise administration of an anesthetic agent and steroid.
 After a local skin anesthetic is applied, the physician uses fluoroscopy (x-ray) guidance to place a needle along the nerves that supply the inflamed joint.Request Appointment

 Just as a joint in your finger, knee, or hip can cause you discomfort, so can the facet joints in your back.
 They can become arthritic or injured, causing pain.
-If you are experiencing any pain that is mostly in the back and with a less specific, vague aching in the legs (one or both) may be coming from one or more of these small joints in the lumbar (lower back) area.
+If you are experiencing any pain that is mostly in the back and with a less specific, vague aching in the legs (one or both), it may be coming from one or more of these small joints in the lumbar (lower back) area.
 The goal of facet joint injections is to decrease pain and inflammation in the facet joints by injecting a steroid (a strong anti-inflammatory medicine) into the joint.Request Appointment

 Question?
 Call 24 hours a day623.773.2000